Meet Clayton Burne (Part Time Tour Leader)PREVIOUS PAGE

 Read more on

-Clayton Burne hails from Durban, South Africa.
-His passion for birds led him to work at the Durban Natural Science Museum, where he conducted research in the Lesotho Highlands and most of the KwaZulu-Natal forests and wetlands.
-Following five years of safari guiding in southern Africa, he moved to the United Kingdom to pursue a career in corrective eye surgery.
-When the occasional few weeks birding in the tropics each year became unsatisfactory, Clayton packed his bags and headed to South America.
+Clayton's passion for birds started relatively late in his mid-teens, steered initially towards science rather than listing.
+Weekends and the odd school week were set aside for the Durban Natural Science Museum where he conducted field research in the Lesotho Highlands and most of the KwaZulu-Natal coastal forests and wetlands.
+Following five years of safari guiding in southern Africa, he moved to the United Kingdom to pursue a career in ophthalmic laser surgery and other corrective techniques.
+However, when the occasional few weeks birding in the tropics each year became unsatisfactory, Clayton packed his bags and headed to South America.
 What followed was a year of birding by bicycle and motorbike covering most of the continent, during which time he was able to accumulate a very in-depth knowledge of the region’s birds and wildlife.
-Clayton is now a full-time Rockjumper Birding Tours leader.

 How did you get into birding?

-When personal computers arrived in South Africa, I discovered spreadsheets – all I needed was something to list.
-Just before a family holiday to the eastern lowlands, I picked up an old photographic bird guide on the family bookshelf and found the thing to do just that.
-The need to twitch has been incurable ever since.
+When personal computers arrived in South Africa, I discovered spreadsheets – all I needed was data.
+Just before a family holiday to the eastern lowlands, I picked up an old photographic bird guide on the family bookshelf and found the solution to my spreadsheet problem.
+The need tolist things has been incurable ever since.

 What led you to choose a career in tourism?

 I started guiding by chance, taking a few American delegates from the 1998 IOC conference in Durban to my local patch.
 I was rather blown away at how happy they were at seeing what were rather common birds to me.
 When my family moved from Durban to a small farming town, there was no option to work at the local museum.
-I therefore took to safari guiding instead and even a long sabbatical was not enough to keep me from returning to the career I was meant to do.
+I therefore took to safari guiding instead and even a long sabbatical was not enough to keep me from returning to the career I was unwittingly drawn to.

 What are your other hobbies and interests?

 Reptiles, and snakes in particular.
 I enjoy breaking down the barrier of fear regarding snakes as well as capturing and releasing any that find their way into built-up areas.
 Otherwise, I enjoy most outdoor activities.
-If am not guiding or birding myself, then I’ll be on a bicycle or running a marathon.
-I read and write heavily and play more sport than I watch.
+If am not guiding or birding myself, then I’ll be on a bicycle, running, throwing darts, kayaking etc. I read and write heavily and play more sport than I watch.
 I have a side interest in cricket statistics.

 What do you enjoy most about being on tour?